Open-source video game: 3D games and source releases

-id partners and related, such as Raven Software, Bungie and 3D Realms, as well as several of the developers who participated in the Humble Indie Bundle, have also released code and it is now accepted practice for some mainstream game developers to release legacy source code.
-Formerly proprietary games such as Jump 'n Bump, Dink Smallwood, Clonk, Seven Kingdoms, AstroMenace, Warzone 2100, Glitch, Maelstrom, Planet Blupi, Avara, Eat the Whistle, Blades of Exile, Star Control 2, SimCity, Fish Fillets, HoverRace, Duelyst, as well Abuse and the unfinished Golgotha have even been entirely released freely, including multimedia assets and levels.
-Some games are mostly free software but contain some proprietary content such as the Cube sequel, Sauerbraten (and later forks such as Red Eclipse), or the former Quake III Arena mod Smokin' Guns, but some developers desire and/or work on replacing these with free content.
-Released source code has even been used for commercial re-releases of vintage games such as Wolfenstein 3D Classic for iOS, Abuse Classic for iPhone, and The Original Strife: Veteran Edition.
+id partners and related, such as Raven Software, Bungie, Volition, GarageGames, Cyan Worlds, and 3D Realms, as well as Two Tribes, Pangea Software, former developers from Capstone Software, Fields of Vision, Virtual Design, and Black Magic Software, and several of the developers who participated in the Humble Indie Bundle, have also released code and it is now accepted practice for some mainstream game developers to release legacy source code.
+Formerly proprietary games such as Jump 'n Bump, Dink Smallwood, Clonk, Seven Kingdoms, AstroMenace, Warzone 2100, Glitch, Maelstrom, Avara, Blades of Exile, Star Control 2, SimCity, Fish Fillets, HoverRace, Duelyst, as well Abuse and the unfinished Golgotha have even been entirely released freely, including multimedia assets and levels.

+Some games are mostly free software but contain proprietary content such as the Cube sequel, Sauerbraten (and later forks, but not Red Eclipse), Warsow / Warfork, or the former id Tech mods The Dark Mod and Smokin' Guns, but some developers desire and/or work on replacing these with free content.
+Mods for originally proprietary games have gone standalone following the source code being released for their parent game, such as Nexuiz for Quake, Alien Arena for Quake II, and Urban Terror for Quake III, as well as Penumbra: Necrologue for Amnesia: The Dark Descent.
+Derivatives of released code or recreations have even been used for commercial re-releases of vintage games such as Wolfenstein 3D Classic for iOS, Abuse Classic for iPhone, Marathon 2: Durandal for Xbox Live Arcade, Duke Nukem and Duke Nukem II for the Evercade, and The Original Strife: Veteran Edition.
+Source code releases were used however for unauthorized versions of Lugaru and Abuse that were allowed onto the App Store prior to takedown claims by the original developers.